 It’s common knowledge that if you want your business to grow, you need to employ some help.

 With all the many facets of running a business in today’s online world, how do you decide what skill sets you will need to hire?
-And then finding that one unique person who is a Jack of all trades, who is the perfect personality fit for your business.
+And then finding that one unique person who is a Jack or Jill of all trades, who is the perfect personality fit for your business.

 Now consider all the other things you need to account for to employ this unique person.